-Premises:
+O. Premises:

-A platted lot or part thereof or un-platted lot or parcel of land or plot of land, either occupied or unoccupied by any dwelling and includes any such building, accessory structure or other structure thereon, or any part thereof.
+A platted lot or part thereof or un-platted lot or parcel of land or plot of land, either occupied or unoccupied by any dwelling or commercial establishment and includes any such building, accessory structure or other structure thereon, or any part thereof.
 The term "premises" where the context requires, shall be deemed to include any dwellings, parcels of land, or structures contained within the scope of this article.

-Significant Risk to Health or Safety:
+P. Significant Risk to Health or Safety: